ICC Cricket World Cup 2007

 Australians continue their pre-eminence

-The Australian cricket team has been winning almost every match over the last four years and came to the 8th World Cup in southern Africa as pre-tournament favourites.
+The Australian Cricket Team has been winning almost every match over the last four years and came to the 8th World Cup in southern Africa as pre-tournament favourites.
 At the end of it they went home with the trophy, retaining it without losing a single match.

 Ricky Ponting, who took over captaincy from legendary Steve Waugh last year, led his team from the front in an attacking and inspirational manner, as his team became the first in history to win the World Cup for the third time.